ksrivastava1/Personal-Website/content/organizations/directed reading program/index.md

 Prerequisites: You should be familiar with some ring theory.

+Post-project notes: This was a lot of fun!
+Everyone did a really great job keeping up with the book and side readings!

 ------------------------

-These are just some project ideas.
 If you have some ideas you would like me to mentor, send me an email with your project idea!
 It doesn't need to be specific - I look forward to hearing about whatever you have in mind!